 3.2 Twio and the Twio Foundation will provide the appropriate infrastructure to allow donations to be transferred via automatic bank transfer to the Charity’s validated bank account.
 These payments will be made monthly as long as the aggregate donation amount exceeds £50.00.

 3.3 Twio will manage the relationship with Merchants and Donors.

-4.3 The Charity will ensure that all content (including text and images) supplied to Twio in connection with the performance and promotion of Twio Services or which it itself posts in relation to Twio Services (including, in each case, links to any third party sites or content) will not violate any laws or regulation or be defamatory, misleading, obscene or breach any intellectual property rights of a third party or breach any right of or duty owed to a third party.
+4.3 The Charity will ensure that all content (including text and images) supplied to Twio and the Twio Foundation in connection with the performance and promotion of Twio Services or which it itself posts in relation to Twio Services (including, in each case, links to any third party sites or content) will not violate any laws or regulation or be defamatory, misleading, obscene or breach any intellectual property rights of a third party or breach any right of or duty owed to a third party.

 4.4 The Charity shall maintain regular engagement with Twio Platform, including general profile information is kept up to date and a minimum of one general progress update every two months.

 4.5 The Charity shall abide by Twio’s brand guidelines (“Twio Brand Guidelines”) when in connection to the performance and promotion of Twio Services.
 The Twio Brand Guidelines will be provided as part of the Twio and the Twio Foundation onboarding process.